yahyagalal/The-Hatla2ee-Project/README.md

 # The-Hatla2ee-Project
-In this project, we predict used car prices by scraping data from a sales website.
-We clean, explore, and encode features, evaluate models, and develop an interface for predicting prices based on user input.
+In this project, I predict used car prices by scraping data from the Hatla2ee Webstie.
+I clean, explore, and encode features, evaluate models, and develop an interface for predicting prices based on user input.